-The trail is not a hard but it is a long on at 8.5 km one way with 880 m of elevation gain.
+The trail is not a hard but it is a long one at 8.5 km one way.
 If you had arranged a car shuttle or are prepared to take a ROAM bus and walk back to your car at the Cave and Basin parking lot, then you could buy a one-way ticket and take the gondola down.

 Note: The hike is closed in the short term for some construction work so check the trail report for a reopening date.

 The Plain of Six Glaciers hike takes you to a tea house set back in the woods above Lake Louise.
-It’s what I would consider an easy 13.8 km round trip hike with an elevation gain of just 380 m.
-As a perennial favourite, it invites crowds, bit it should still be on your must hike list, especially in shoulder season when people are fewer.
+It’s what I would consider an easy 13.8 km round trip hike as you mostly gain elevation gradually.
+As a perennial favourite, it invites crowds, but it should still be on your Banff hike must do list, especially in shoulder season when there are fewer people.